nata1993/tarbimise_graafik/readme.md

 # work still in progress
-## An web application for comparing a and reading your electricity consumption data.
+## An web application for comparing and reading your electricity consumption data.

 Eesti Gaas nor Elektrilevi does not give you a reading on how much you used electricity in monetary values.
 They give it only how much you have consumed (kwh).
 For getting to know how much you used electricity in a